-Normalize copy-pasted lists and table columns with Clean List
+Normalize messy lists and table columns with Clean List

 Clean List turns any copy-pasted list shape — newline-delimited, comma-padded, SQL table column, Markdown column, bracketed array — into a single compact comma list, ready for SQL, code, or anywhere else.